Salah856/AWS_WhitePapers_Summary/Security_CodeGuru.md

 - These could include controls such as the use of VPC endpoints, firewalls or security groups, and other such mechanisms specific to your use cases and network configuration.

+### Considerations for using the profiler agent on-premises
+-